QANode Logo

 • Steps: Individual result of each node

-• Artifacts: Screenshots, PDFs, and other generated files
+• Artifacts: Screenshots and generated files

 • Logs: Detailed messages from each step